 - Measure the height of the TV you want to mount

 - Measure your wall bracket’s height and the total distance between the bottom and top fixing points on the mount.

 - Get enough room to add horizontal fixing covering both fixing rows and slip up behind your cutout, also acting as a line for fixing the plasterboard.
-Wide 8/2 or 6/2 timbers are recommended to have enough fixing surface.
+Wide 8/2 or 6/2 timbers are recommended to have enough fixing surfaces.

 - When done, mark the bottom and top cut outlines

 - Cut the lining with a knife or a handsaw.
 You can use this lining later by attaching it back to the studs using screws.
-That’s why it’s important to achieve a nice cut without braking corners.
+That’s why it’s important to achieve a nice cut without breaking corners.
 Even if you do a wobbly cut, the cutout piece should fit back like a puzzle, though the join will be masked using plaster and paint.

-- Use a large coach or TEK screws on the studs at both ends to support your TV’s weight.
+- Use large coach or TEK screws on the studs at both ends to support your TV’s weight.

 5. What If Your Wall Doesn’t Have Studs?
 Mounting Your TV with No Studs and Without Reframing

 When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope.
 You can still mount your TV, but with several caveats.